 - Financial Planning

 You spend your entire adult life saving for retirement, amassing a small fortune along the way.
-Then, as you approach retirement the challenge switches from saving enough to ensuring that what you’ve saved lasts.
-More than six in 10 people in a recent survey say that having enough money to last their lifetime is their most important financial objective.
+Now, as you approach retirement, the challenge switches from saving enough to ensuring that what you’ve saved lasts.

 One of the key ways to make sure your income lasts through retirement is to add an annuity to your financial plan.
-There are many different types of annuities, but at their core an annuity is designed to create regular, predictable payments for you in retirement — in many cases the payments continue as long as you live.
+There are many types of annuities, but at their core, annuities can help you save for retirement, and/or create regular, predictable income payments for you in retirement — in many cases, payments that continue as long as you live.

 Now that you’ve got the basics, here are the different types of annuities you can buy.

-Deferred income annuities are a close cousin to immediate annuities, however deferred income annuities don’t start making income payments right away.
-Instead, the insurance company promises to pay you a pre-determined amount of income beginning at a set time in the future (say, 10 or 20 years from now or when you turn age 80) that continues for a period of time or the rest of your life.
-Like immediate income annuities, these involve paying an insurance company a lump sum (or sometimes a series of payments over time).
-However, since income payments start further into the future, unlike immediate income annuities, there is an accumulation period where the insurance company invests your premium contributions and promises a higher income in the future as a result.
-Some companies also offer an option to earn dividends, which has the potential to increase the income you will get in the future even more.
+Deferred income annuities are a close cousin to immediate annuities, but they are different in that deferred income annuities don’t start making income payments right away.
+Instead, the insurance company promises to pay you a pre-determined amount of income beginning at a set time in the future, this gap in time is called the deferral period.
+Once the deferral period has passed, the payments begin and will continue for a period of time or the rest of your life.
+Like immediate income annuities, these involve paying an insurance company a lump sum (or sometimes a series of payments over time.
+However, the benefit of the growth during the deferral period is that future income payments will be higher than what you would get by spending the same amount to buy an immediate income annuity when you retire.
+Some companies also offer an option to earn dividends, which has the potential to further increase the income you will get in the future.

-A deferred income annuity may make sense if you want to add certainty to your retirement planning.
-For instance, if you have recently had investment gains and want to use some of those gains to guarantee a certain level of annuity payments in the future, a deferred income annuity may make sense.
+A deferred income annuity may make sense if you want to add certainty to your retirement planning in the years leading up to retirement.
+For instance, if you have recently had investment gains and want to use some of those gains to guarantee a certain level of annuity payments in the future, likely at the start of your retirement, a deferred income annuity may make sense.